ST MARTIN-IN-THE-FIELDS CHARITY

 PRIVACY STATEMENT FOR USERS OF OUR VICAR’S RELIEF FUND PORTAL

-At St Martin-in-the-Fields Charity we are committed to protecting and respecting your privacy and all personal data is held by us and processed in accordance with the Data Protection Act 1998 (DPA).
+At St Martin-in-the-Fields Charity we are committed to protecting and respecting your privacy and all personal data is held by us and processed in accordance with data protection legislation.

 Please read the following carefully to understand our views and practices regarding personal data and how we will treat it.
 By using our portal, you are indicating acceptance of these terms and providing your explicit consent, where appropriate, to our use of the data for the processing purposes set out in this Statement.